samacciu23/CineDash/README.md

 Project created by Samuele, Supriya, Anabil.

 ## TMDB API
-This app uses an external API: "The Movie DataBase" (TMDB).
+This app uses an external API: "The Movie Database" (TMDB).

+**Credits**: This product uses the TMDB API but is not endorsed or certified by TMDB.
+Website: https://www.themoviedb.org/.

-To make sure (REST) requests work properly, a .env file, containing an API key, needs to be added to the backend of the app.
+To make sure that the RESTful requests work properly, an .env file, containing an API key, needs to be added to the backend of the app.

 To do so,
 1. Create a TMDB account and get your API key at https://developer.themoviedb.org/docs/getting-started,